-As a threshold issue, we must determine whether the '520 patent is eligible for post-grant review.
+As a threshold issue, we must determine whether the '652 patent is eligible for post-grant review.
 There are two requirements that must be met for post-grant review to be available.
 First, post-grant review is only available if the petition is filed within nine months of the issuance of the challenged patent.
 35 U.S.C. § 321(c).
-Petitioner certifies that the Petition, filed on January 17, 2025, is within nine months of the '520 Patent's October 8, 2024, issue date.
+Petitioner certifies that the Petition, filed on March 7, 2025, is within nine months of the '652 patent's July 30, 2024, issue date.
 Pet.
 4; Ex.
 1001, code (45).

 Second, post-grant review is available only for patents that issue from applications that at one point contained at least one claim with an effective filing date of March 16, 2013, or later.
 See Pub.
 L. No. 112-29, §§ 3(n)(1), 6(f)(2)(A).
-Here, the priority dates recited for the '520 patent include three filings prior to March 16, 2013.
+Here, the priority dates listed on the face of the '652 patent include three filings prior to March 16, 2013.
 These prior filings are the '731 application, filed December 28, 2012, U.S. Provisional Application 61/796,208, filed Nov.
 1, 2012, and U.S. Provisional Application 61/631,313, filed December 30, 2011.
 See Ex.
 1001, code (60).

-Petitioner asserts the disclosure of the "'731 Application (including subject matter incorporated by reference) does not provide written description support for and does not enable any claim of the '520 Patent."
+Petitioner asserts the disclosure of the "'731 Application (including subject matter incorporated by reference) does not provide written description support for and does not enable any claim of the '652 Patent."
 Pet.
-5.
+5. According to Petitioner, "[t]he '652 Patent is PGR eligible as at least one of its claims does not comply with § 112(a) based on the '731 Application," and therefore has an effective filing date after March 16, 2013.
+See id. at 6.

-Patent Owner asserts that Petitioner has failed to meet its burden of demonstrating that the challenged patent is eligible for PGR, because

-Petitioner used the wrong date in its written description analysis.
+Patent Owner asserts that Petitioner has failed to meet its burden of demonstrating that the challenged patent is eligible for PGR, because Petitioner used the wrong date in its written description analysis.
 See Prelim.
 Resp.
-10-11.
+10-12.
 Specifically, Patent Owner contends that "rather than assess the '731 application as of its 2012 filing date, [Petitioner]'s analysis consistently and only applied a 2011 date, while fatally ignoring the '731 Application's December 28, 2012 filing date."
 Id. at 11 (emphasis in original).

 Because the analysis of priority and PGR-eligibility in this Institution Decision relies on substantially the same analysis relevant to Petitioner's challenge based on alleged lack of written description (Ground 1), we address post grant review eligibility and written description together below.
 See infra Section IX.
-As discussed below, we determine that the '520 patent is eligible for post grant review.
+As discussed below, we determine that the '652 patent is eligible for post grant review.
 See id.